St4lV/docker-react-azuracast-web-interface/README.md

 - **Node JS container :**
   - Check out this page of documentation : https://hub.docker.com/_/node/
   - React will run with NodeJS inside container no need to install more in order to make this work.
-  - Refer "*update-script.sh*" file for commands used.
+  - Refer "*update-script.sh*" file for commands used to update files used the in docker container.
 ---
 ## Progression:
  * [x] Display playlist, artist and name of actual playing song.